hungovercoders-blog/datagriff/docs/_posts/2025-03-25-render-beautiful-api-contract-docs-with-docusuarus/2025-03-25-render-beautiful-api-contract-docs-with-docusuarus.md

 description: "Render Beautiful API Contract Docs with Docusuarus"
 image:
   path: assets/2025-03-25-render-beautiful-api-contract-docs-with-docusuarus/link.png
-tags: API Docusuaurus
+tags: API Docusaurus
 ---

 Its been far too long again and I need to share with you more about my contracts obsession.
-Starting with how to make API contracts aesthetically pleasing with code examples using [Docusaurus](https://docusaurus.io/).
+Starting with how to make API contracts aesthetically pleasing with code examples using [Docusaurus](https://docusaurus.io/){:target="\_blank"} and the [openapi plugin](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs){:target="\_blank"}.

 ## Pre-Requisites